 - Don’t fiddle with anything in front of the interviewer.
 It shows a lack of confidence and is not a positive attitude.

 - Be honest if you don’t know anything.
-Try to answer that question in the lost logical way based on your knowledge and understanding.
+Try to answer that question most logically based on your knowledge and understanding.

 - Keep a good posture and use hand gestures to explain stuff.